Which of the following are the primary reactants involved in the ... | Channels for Pearson+

 Multiple Choice

-Which of the following are the primary reactants involved in the process of photosynthesis?
+Which of the following are the primary reactants involved in the Calvin Cycle in organic chemistry?

 A